jstnrme77/scalerrs-portal/progress.md

 - ✅ Enhanced Admin section button grouping and spacing for improved usability
 - ✅ Updated summary cards in Deliverables page to match notification banner styling and height
 - ✅ Moved status filters in Deliverables page to be positioned next to tab navigation
+- ✅ Updated Quick Links icons in Reports page to match homepage styling
+- ✅ Changed Quick Links section in Reports page to use gray background instead of purple
+- ✅ Removed "Top Movers" section from Monthly report for cleaner UI
+- ✅ Removed "View Detailed Analysis & Recommendations" button from Monthly report
+- ✅ Removed "Current Visibility" and "vs Competition" sections from Monthly report
+- ✅ Updated "Wins" and "Cautions" sections in Monthly report to use grey backgrounds
+- ✅ Standardized section titles in Reports page to 18px and consistently bold across all tabs
+- ✅ Updated Experiments section icons in Reports page to match homepage styling
+- ✅ Made TL;DR, Average Keyword Position, and Experiments sections consistent across all report timeframes
+- ✅ Updated all sections to use the same gray background color (bg-gray-50) for consistency
+- ✅ Updated Wins and Cautions sections to use the same gray background color (bg-gray-50) for consistency
+- ✅ Moved Wins and Cautions sections to be part of the Campaign Projection section for better alignment
+- ✅ Updated Recommendations + Next Steps section to match the styling of the Campaign Projection section
+- ✅ Updated chart icon in Experiments section to use ChartColumn instead of BarChart2
+- ✅ Updated chart icon in Quick Links to use ChartColumn instead of BarChart3
+- ✅ Updated Experiments section layout to match design with centered icons and text
+- ✅ Updated icon background color in Experiments section to light blue/purple (#F3F4FF) with rounded corners
+- ✅ Updated Quick Links section icons to match the same light blue/purple (#F3F4FF) background with rounded corners
+- ✅ Standardized padding in Wins and Cautions sections to match inner card elements (16px padding)
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features